|

 The Lost and Found Cafe

-The coffee they serve is some of the best in Ontario.
+The coffee they serve is some of the best in the province.
 You have three options to hang out here: an outdoor area, an indoor space, and a cute loft with a shelf full of books.
 According to previous customers, the most recommended order here is gluten-free quiche, matcha latte in almond milk, and the smoked salmon bagel.

 The Wild Tart